-NOTE: If your system does not detect a recovery partition, it prompts you to insert a recovery disc.
-Insert the disc, tap Yes, and then tap Next to restart the computer and run Recovery Manager from the recovery disc.
-Insert the next system-recovery disc when prompted.
+NOTE: If your system does not detect a recovery partition, it prompts you to insert recovery media.
+Insert the disc, or USB flash drive, tap Yes, and then tap Next to restart the computer and run Recovery Manager from the recovery disc, or the recovery USB flash drive.
+If using discs, insert the next system-recovery disc when prompted.